 “All throughout the summer after development camp, I was really working on mobility, doing lots of yoga sessions and stuff to work on that and really focusing on the faster feet.
 Taking a bit more information on the ice and not being so jittery.”

 Still raw in his positioning and overall mechanics, Young has a long road ahead before he becomes a legitimate prospect in the goaltending world.
 But with Thatcher Demko manning the nets as the starter and Arturs Silovs his heir apparent, the Canucks can afford to take their time with Young.
-With Brennan poised to possibly join the AHL ranks in Utica next season, he could find himself the de facto starter in Prince George in 2023-24, which should give him plenty of opportunity to continue to refine his game.
+With Brennan poised to possibly join the AHL ranks in Utica next season, he is the de facto starter in Prince George in 2023-24, which should give him plenty of opportunity to continue to refine his game.

 6th Round, 176th Overall – Jackson Dorrington, Left Defence

 Playing for the same school as now-NHLer Aidan McDonough, Jackson Dorrington had a decent freshman year with the Northeastern Huskies in 2022-23.
 He didn’t score any goals but put up six assists in 35 games and finished the season an impressive plus-4 in the plus/minus column – all while playing on the right side as a left-shot defenceman.
 Known for his intimidating physical game and non-nonsense defending, he played some of his best hockey during the Beanpot in February, which Northeastern ended up winning.
+Through nine games to start the 2023-24 season, he has two goals and four points.

 7th Round, 208th Overall – Kirill Kudryavtsev, Left Defence